ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 1. Governance sets bounded floor/depth/penalty parameters.
 2. Commit phase: `commit(hash, round, depth)` validates stake age, collateral, depth, proximity, and computes a fixed-identity weighted priority.
 3. The fixed-cap online structure admits or evicts in bounded work.
-No cutoff selection transaction exists.
 4. At commit cutoff, selected status is final and queryable.
 5. Reveal phase: only selected records reveal; the round-versioned floor, declared depth, and all eligibility snapshots are checked.
 6. Early claim phase: `finalizeParticipation(round)` applies only non-reveal penalties and stores tentative truth/winner.